Catholic Bishops' Conference of the Philippines

 The Catholic Bishops' Conference of the Philippines (Note: In Philippine languages: Kapulungan ng mga Katólikong Obispo ng Pilipinas; Hugpong sa mga Obispo nga Katoliko sa Pilipinas;

 Komperensya kan mga Obispo Katoliko kan Filipinas; Komperensya sang mga Obispo Katoliko sang Pilipinas; Kumperensya ti Obispo nga Katoliko ti Filipinas) (abbreviated as CBCP) is the permanent organizational assembly of the Catholic bishops of the Philippines exercising together certain pastoral offices for the Christian faithful of their territory through apostolic plans, programs and projects suited to the circumstances of time and place in accordance with law for the promotion of the greater good offered by the Catholic Church to all people.

-Standing as the national episcopal conference in the Philippines, it consists of all diocesan bishops and those equivalent to bishops in church law; all coadjutor and auxiliary bishops; and all other titular bishops who exercise for the entire nation a special office assigned to them by the Apostolic See.
+Standing as the national episcopal conference in the Philippines, it consists of all diocesan bishops and those equivalent to bishops in church law; all coadjutor and auxiliary bishops; and all other titular bishops who exercise for the entire nation a special office assigned to them by the Holy See.
 It has 90 active and 40 honorary bishops and other members.
 The chancery is centrally located within the Intramuros district, located just behind the Manila Cathedral.

-Kalookan bishop Pablo Virgilio David is the president as of December 2021.
+Archbishop Gilbert Garcera of the Archdiocese of Lipa currently serves as its president since December 2025.